blinklet/learning/data-science/data-science-environment.md

 ## Convert an ORM result into a Pandas dataframe

 You may wish to perform a query and get a result in the SQLAlchemy ORM and then convert the result into a Pandas dataframe.
 This allows you to separate your program's database logic from its business logic.
 So, instead of building a select statement and running it as part of the Pandas *read_sql* method, get the ORM result object from the SQLAlchemy session.
-Then use the [Pandas *Dataframe*](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) class to convert the received data into a data frame.
+Then use the [Pandas *Dataframe*](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) class to convert the received data into a dataframe.
 For example:

 ```python
 statement = (